Extrinsic Orbital Hall Effect: Orbital Skew Scattering and Crossover Between Diffusive and Intrinsic Orbital Transport

-It is natural to ask whether the intrinsic mechanism can prevail over orbital skew scattering (see Fig. \ref{fig:02}).
-To answer this question, we carry out a detailed study of the OHE in the parameter space spanned by $\varepsilon$ and the orbital mass of the gapped 2D Dirac model.
-Note that the low native defect concentrations \cite{Joucken_21} of graphene implies that, in this system (where a sizeable $\Delta$ can be induced via commensuration strains \cite{Pablo_14,Jung_15}), skew scattering will generally dominate the OAM transport.
-For this reason, we shall focus on the richer case of transition metal dichalcogenide (TMD) monolayers.
-Here, the area density of point defects can reach a few $10^{13}$ cm$^{-2}$ \cite{Hong_15}, taking the system closer to the actual ``dirty limit''.
-To establish a physical picture, we map out the relative contribution of the skew scattering-driven OHE, $\eta_{\textrm{dis}}\equiv \bar{\sigma}_{\textrm{OHE}}/(\bar{\sigma}_{\textrm{OHE}}+\bar{\sigma}_{\textrm{OHE}}^{\textrm{int}})$, where the bar denotes the absolute value.
-The OHC is computed numerically to access the strong scattering regime missed by Eq. (\ref{eq:OHE_scalar}).
-For strong impurity potentials (with the limiting case $u_0 \rightarrow \infty$ corresponding to a vacancy \cite{Ferreira2011}), we find that the OHC tends to be dominated by the intrinsic mechanism for the typical electronic densities in gated devices (corresponding to $\varepsilon \lesssim 1.1\Delta$)---see Fig. \ref{fig:03}.
-Moreover, the extrinsic-to-intrinsic crossover is non-universal and smooth.
-While charge transport remains purely Drude-like ($\sigma_{xx}\propto 1/n$) across the entire diagram of Fig. \ref{fig:03}, the nature of OAM transport is sensitive to the microscopic details.
-As one moves away from the band edge into the metallic phase, the radius of the Fermi surface increases which favors skew scattering processes in both clean (low $n$) and dirty (high $n$) limits.
+It is natural to ask whether the intrinsic mechanism can prevail over orbital skew scattering in the regime of diffusive charge transport.
+To answer this question, we performed a detailed study in the parameter space spanned by $\varepsilon$ and the orbital mass of the gapped 2D Dirac model.
+Note that the low native defect concentrations \cite{Joucken_21} of graphene implies that, in this system (where a sizable $\Delta$ can be induced via strain fields \cite{Pablo_14,Jung_15}), skew scattering is expected to dominate the OAM transport.
+For this reason, we shall focus on the case of transition metal dichalcogenide (TMD) monolayers.
+Here, the area density of point defects can reach a few $10^{13}$\,cm$^{-2}$ \cite{Qiu_13,Hong_15}, taking the system closer to the actual ``dirty limit''.
+To establish a physical picture, we map out the relative contribution of the skew scattering-driven OHE, $\eta_{\textrm{dis}}\equiv\bar{\sigma}_{\textrm{OHE}}^{\text{dis}}/(\bar{\sigma}_{\textrm{OHE}}^{\text{dis}}+\bar{\sigma}_{\textrm{OHE}}^{\textrm{int}})$, where the bar denotes the absolute value and $\sigma_{\textrm{OHE}}$ is computed numerically to access the full nonperturbative regime.
+For very strong scalar potentials (characteristic of vacancy defects \cite{Ferreira2011}), we find that the OHE is essentially intrinsic provided $n \gtrsim 5 \times 10^{12}$ cm$^{-2}$.
+Note that TMD devices operating in the metallic regime (with $\varepsilon \approx 1.1\, \Delta$ \cite{Radisavljevic_13,Zhizhao_14}) have been demonstrated, so that pure intrinsic orbital transport (that is, $\eta_{\text{dis}}\ll 1$) may be within reach; see Fig. \ref{fig:03}.
+We checked that the side-jump contribution to the OHC is typically too low to overcome intrinsic orbital transport, especially for strong scattering potentials \cite{Supplementary_material}.
+Moreover, the extrinsic-to-intrinsic crossover is nonuniversal and smooth.
+Similarly to charge transport \footnote{Significant weak localization effects occur when the mean free path approaches the Fermi wavelength, $l = v \tau_0 \lesssim \lambda_F$.
+Due to the Dirac nature of the spectrum, this regime is restricted to a narrow energy window for systems with strong impurities unless $n$ is high (e.g. $\Delta < \epsilon \lesssim 1.1 \Delta$ for $u_0=u_0^*$ and $n \gtrsim 5\times 10^{12}$ cm$^{-2}$).}, the nature of OAM transport is sensitive to the carrier density and the details of the disorder model.
+As one moves away from the band edge into the metallic phase, the radius of the Fermi surface increases, which favors skew scattering processes.
 To better see this, in Fig. \ref{fig:03} we also show $n^*=n^*(\varepsilon,u_0)$, defined as the critical impurity density at which $\eta_{\text{dis}}=1/2$ and thus intrinsic and extrinsic mechanisms contribute equally.
 Below the critical $n$, the extrinsic OHC dominates.
-The family of dotted lines (tracking the evolution of $n^*$ with $u_0$) disclose a more prevailing extrinsic behaviour of the OAM transport for weaker scattering potentials, as well as for higher Fermi energies.
-By contrast, intrinsic transport is seen to dominate close to the band edge and deep inside the dirty limit.
-Owing to the prevalence of atomic defects in TMDs \cite{Hong_15} with typical large $|u_0|$, these findings indicate that the two distinct OAM transport regimes should be readily accessible via gating.
+The family of dotted lines (which track the evolution of $n^*$ with $u_0$) disclose a more prevailing extrinsic behavior of the OAM transport for weaker scattering potentials, as well as for higher carrier densities.
+In contrast, intrinsic orbital transport is seen to dominate close to the band edge and deep inside the dirty limit.
+Due to the prevalence of atomic defects in TMDs \cite{Hong_15} with typical large $|u_0|$, these findings indicate that the two distinct OAM transport regimes should be accessible using a back-gate voltage.
+While this study is focused on zero-temperature properties, the general qualitative picture of the OHE remains the same at finite temperature, except for specific regions of the parameter space where electron-phonon scattering plays a significant role (see Ref. \cite{Supplementary_material} for additional details).